St Wilfrid's Church, Ribchester

-St Wilfrid's Church is an Anglican church in the village of Ribchester in Lancashire, England that is situated close to the site of a Roman fort.
+St Wilfrid's Church is an Anglican church in the village of Ribchester in Lancashire, England, which is situated close to the site of a Roman fort.
 It is an active parish church in the Diocese of Blackburn.
 It is recorded in the National Heritage List for England as a designated Grade I listed building.

 History

 St Wilfrid's dates from the 13th century, built on a site close to that of a Roman fort, Bremetennacum.
 A chapel and porch were added in the 14th century.
 A tower was added to the west in the late 15th century.
 In the 16th century, the roofs were removed in order to increase the height of the chancel walls and new windows were added to the aisle wall.
 Major repairs to the building took place in 1685–6 and 1711.
 A west gallery was added in 1736.
 The church underwent restoration in 1881 that included the rebuilding of the north wall of the chancel.

 In November 1966, it was designated a Grade I listed building.
 The Grade I listing is for buildings "of exceptional interest, sometimes considered to be internationally important".
 St Wilfrid's is an active Anglican parish church in the Diocese of Blackburn, the Archdeaconry of Lancaster and the Deanery of Preston.